-Mason and Slidell, two former U.S. senators, had recently been appointed as envoys to England and France respectively, with a mission to persuade those countries to recognize Confederate independence and provide supplies for the war effort.
+James Mason and John Slidell, two former U.S. senators, had recently been appointed Confederate envoys to Great Britain and France respectively.
+Their mission was to persuade those countries to recognize Confederate independence and provide supplies for the war effort.
 U.S. State Department officials were aware that the men would try to leave the country to fulfill their mission, and they hoped that the blockading fleet would prevent their departure.

-U.S. Secretary of State William H. Seward received daily reports on the envoys’ whereabouts and knew that Mason and Slidell had arrived at Charleston on October 1.
+U.S. Secretary of State William H. Seward received daily reports on the envoys’ whereabouts and knew that Mason and Slidell had arrived at Charleston, South Carolina, on October 1.
 That harbor was patrolled by three Federal steamers and a sloop-of-war, making it difficult for Mason and Slidell to find a captain willing to risk capture by running the blockade.

 Boarding a neutral British ship would allow Mason and Slidell to travel to Europe with no fear of U.S. interference.
 If a U.S. vessel tried seizing the ship as contraband of war, the Confederacy would be granted belligerent status under international law, which the U.S. would be forced to acknowledge.
 If a U.S. vessel tried seizing the ship for carrying traitors, boarding a neutral ship to get to them would violate international law.